sanjaikumarkaleeswaran/Mindwave/README.md

 # 🧠 MindWave: Your AI-Powered Life OS

 A self-hosted, private **"digital brain"** that organizes your entire life.
-MindWave combines intelligent AI chat, habit tracking, smart goal planning, journaling, and focus tools into a single, cohesive operating system for your daily routine — fully optimized for both desktop and mobile.
+MindWave combines intelligent AI chat, habit tracking, smart goal planning, journaling, focus tools, and a financial OS into a single, cohesive operating system for your daily routine — fully optimized for both desktop and mobile.

 ---